 Students who make outstanding research achievements may be granted a master's degree with the approval of the Graduate School Steering Committee if they are enrolled in the program for at least one year.
-They can complete the master's program early based on the condition that they would advance to the doctoral program.

-To complete a doctoral program, students must be enrolled in the graduate school for at least three years, earn the required credits prescribed for each department, receive a required research instruction from a supervisor, and pass a doctoral thesis review and a final examination
+To complete a doctoral program, students must be enrolled in the graduate school for at least three years, earn the required credits prescribed for each department, receive a required research instruction from a supervisor, and pass a doctoral thesis review and a final examination.